Brandon Bankruptcy Lawyers

 Our Chapter 7 and Chapter 13 bankruptcy lawyers at the Law Office of Thomas P. Gill, Jr. have extensive experience representing individuals and businesses in bankruptcy.
-Below we have provided a discussion about both types of bankruptcy in Florida to help you understand the differences between the two.
+Below our bankruptcy lawyers have provided a discussion about both types of bankruptcy in Florida to help you understand the differences between the two.

 Have questions about your debt relief options?
 Call (813) 305-0353 to schedule a consultation with a Chapter 7 and Chapter 13 bankruptcy lawyer in Brandon, FL.

 Also known as “liquidation bankruptcy,” Chapter 7 appoints a trustee to liquidate nonexempt assets to pay debt.
-Most of the debt is then discharged several months after filing for Chapter 7.
+Most of the debt is then discharged several months after filing for Chapter 7 in FL.
 Many debtors may want to file this chapter to avoid monthly payment made to a trustee.

 What to Expect with Chapter 7

 The initial filing: An automatic stay is put in place when you file your FL Chapter 7 petition.
 This makes collection efforts, including calls from creditors illegal.
 All pending lawsuits, including foreclosure, are stopped and any creditor who violates the stay may be held in contempt of court.

 Meeting with creditors: The first creditor meeting is held approximately 30 days after filing.
 This is held by your court appointed trustee who will act on behalf of the court throughout the process.
 During the meeting, you will be asked questions about your finances while under oath.
 If your creditors choose to attend, they may also ask questions.